LCA-CI-builds-repair/starlette/docs/exceptions.md

-Starlette allows you to install custom exception handlers to deal with how you return responses when errors or handled exceptions occur.
+Starlette allows you to install custom exception handlers to deal with how you return responses when errors o* Installed middleware
+* `ExceptionMiddleware` - Deals with handled exceptions, and returns responses.handled exceptions occur.

 ```python
 from starlette.applications import Starlette